 3. Set a budget.
 Maybe you will spend $100 on your hubby, but only $25 on everyone else (or whatever limit you want).
 Be realistic about what you can buy for that amount, in case you need to readjust it.

 4. Keep track of what you buy.
 It’s easy to tuck away that sweater for Mom and then forget you bought it until you go to tally up things before wrapping.
 A running list of purchases will keep you from buying duplicates, especially if you have a lot of folks to buy for.
+(Check out our tips for putting together a gift closet that really works for you.)

 5. Check out arts and crafts fairs that happen all autumn for unique and special items that will say “I thought of you” instead of “I found this.”
 Also check out those marketplaces that carry antiques, collectibles and tons of quirky, unique and unusual items.